Fonta1n3/FullyNoded/Readme.md

 ```

-- And below it add:
+- And below it add one Hidden Service for each port:

 ```
 HiddenServiceDir /usr/local/var/lib/tor/fullynoded/main